 Ferenc Tolvaly was born in Transylvania.
 He emigrated as an adolescent to Germany and completed his high school education in a Jesuit monastery near Munich.
 At the time, he seriously considered becoming a monk, but at the age of 21 he decided on a secular career.

-He studied filmmaking at the renowned Munich Film School under Professor Wolfgang Längsfeld, who launched the careers of such world famous film directors as Wim Wenders and Werner Herzog.
-Tolvaly graduated from the school as a film director, producer and screenwriter.
+He studied filmmaking at the renowned Munich Film School under Professor Wolfgang Längsfeld, who launched the careers of world famous film directors such as Wim Wenders and Werner Herzog.
+Tolvaly graduated as a film director, producer and screenwriter.
 After working for a few years as a film director, he became the creative executive of an international advertising agency.

 In 1990, following the fall of communism, he moved to Hungary and founded the first commercial television station, TV2, which he managed until 2002.
 After a very successful career he turned his back on the world of media and moved to a small mountain village in Spain.
-From then on he has devoted his life to writing, which is not altogether surprising since he had previously published two collections of poems and five books of prose.
+Since then, he has devoted his life to writing, which is not altogether surprising as he had previously published two collections of poems and five books of prose.

 Returning to the spiritual aspirations of his youth, he decided to walk the 780 km distance of El Camino, the pilgrimage in northern Spain.
 His novel El Camino – the Road was born of this life-changing experience.
 It became an instant bestseller in Hungary.